 Main attractions: travel along South Coast, Jökulsárlón (Glacier Lagoon), Breiðamerkursandur (Diamond Beach) and the sister lagoon Fjallsárlón.

 The lagoon is close to the beautiful Skaftafell, on the edge of Vatnajökull National Park.
 When a part of glacier Vatnajökull called Breiðamerkurjökull started receding from the edge of the Atlantic Ocean in 1948 the lake developed and since then the glacier has been retreating fast and the lake has actually doubled in size in the last 15 years.

 From the glacier icebergs or large chunks of ice fall into to the lagoon frequently and float around until they melt or are small enough to be carried by the river running from the lagoon (under a bridge on the highway nr.
 1) and towards sea.
-This makes a magnificent sight and a brilliant photo opportunity.
-Jökulsárlón is considered one of the natural wonders of Iceland and it´s definitely one of the country´s most romantic and magical place, especially during a bright summer night.
-Frequently seals can be seen on the coast swimming between icebergs or enjoying the sun on the beach.
+This makes a magnificent sight and a brilliant photo opportunity on the black sand beach Breiðamerkursandur (also known as Diamond Beach).

-Price for Ice Cave is 200 USD per. person (not included)
+Price from 200 USD per. person (not included).

-What´s included in Glacier Lagoon and Ice Cave:
+What´s included in Glacier Lagoon tour:

 Sign Up for the Iceland En Route Newsletter and receive useful Information on Landscape & Travel Photography, Photo Editing and news on upcoming Photo Tours plus loads of more interesting stuff.